Are low frequency macroeconomic variables important for high frequency electricity prices?: Data Description

 \section{Data Description}

-In this section we describe the two datasets analysed in the application.
-In particular, we consider two of the most important European countries from a macroeconomic and energy point of view, Germany and Italy, both parts of the G8 economies.
+In this section, we describe the two datasets analyzed in the application.
+In particular, we consider {two of the largest} European countries from a macroeconomic and energy point of view, Germany and Italy, both parts of the G8 economies.

-We use daily day-ahead prices (in levels) to estimate models for electricity traded/sold in Germany and Italy.
+We use daily day-ahead prices (in levels and averaged across the twenty-four hourly day-ahead prices) to estimate models for electricity traded/sold in Germany and Italy.
 Moreover, we employ different monthly macroeconomic variables, which either differ by country, such as industrial production index or Purchasing Managers' Index (PMI); or are equal for all the countries, such as the oil brent prices.
 The national electricity prices are obtained directly from the corresponding power exchanges.
-In particular, the German daily auction prices of the power spot market is collected from the \textit{European Energy Exchange} EEX, whereas the daily single national prices PUN are collected from the Italian ISO.
+In particular, the German daily auction prices of the power spot market is collected from the \textit{European Energy Exchange} {EPEX}, whereas the daily single national prices PUN are collected from the Italian ISO.

-In terms of macroeconomic variables, we consider the total industrial production index for Germany and Italy, and its main components: consumer goods (IPI-Cons, i.e. the consumer durable goods); electricity (IPI-Elec, i.e. the activity of providing electric power, natural gas, steam, hot water and the like through a permanent infrastructure (network) of lines, mains and pipes) and manufacturing (IPI-Manuf, i.e. the activities in the manufacturing section involve the transformation of materials into new products) .
+In terms of macroeconomic variables, we consider the total industrial production index for Germany and Italy, and its main components: consumer goods (IPI-Cons, i.e. the consumer durable goods); electricity (IPI-Elec, i.e. the activity of providing electric power, natural gas, steam, hot water and the like through a permanent infrastructure (network) of lines, mains, and pipes) and manufacturing (IPI-Manuf, i.e. the activities in the manufacturing section involve the transformation of materials into new products).
 The data are taken from Eurostat and are seasonally and calendar adjusted.